 The downside is often patchy quality, uneven finish and a propensity to develop cracks.
 Where floors are uneven, a self-levelling compound may need to be applied before floor tiling.
 To avoid cracking, manually applied screeds are commonly laid in 5m-long bays, sometimes with anti-crack mesh or fibres added.

-Although it’s compatible with UFH, hand-mixed sand/cement isn’t ideally suited as it’s relatively thick (typically laid 65mm to 75mm deep) and prone to harbouring pockets of air that can act as a barrier to heat transfer.
-Using ready mix improves the consistency but adds to the cost, and unless skilfully applied the quality can still be mediocre.
+Although it’s compatible with underfloor heating, hand-mixed sand/cement isn’t ideally suited as it’s relatively thick (typically laid 65mm to 75mm deep) and prone to harbouring pockets of air that can act as a barrier to heat transfer.
+Using ready mix improves the consistency but adds to the cost and, unless skilfully applied, the quality can still be mediocre.

 As a rough guide, laying a conventional screed costs around £15/m2, increasing by around £5/m2 when delivered ready-mixed.